rogASHISH/Portfolio-Project---Music-Store-Data-Analysis-Project-using-SQL/README.md

 This project focuses on analyzing music store data using SQL to extract insights, improve efficiency, and enhance decision-making.

 ## Features
-1.SQL queries for data extraction and analysis 2.Comprehensive database schema
+1. SQL queries for data extraction and analysis
+2. Comprehensive database schema
-3.Insights for business optimization
+3. Insights for business optimization

 ## Database and Tools
 1. Postresql